Picking out the best flooring for kitchens is such an important decision when it comes to designing your space.

-The best flooring for kitchen spaces has to withstand a lot.
-It's probably the most hardworking floor in the home and needs to withstand regular staining (and therefore lots of cleaning), water spills, and temperature fluctuations.
+After all, kitchen flooring is probably the most hardworking surface in the home and needs to withstand regular staining (and therefore lots of cleaning), water spills, and temperature fluctuations.

-Of course, this doesn't mean that kitchen floors can't be pretty.
-With beautiful patterns and finishes available regardless of the material you choose, there's no excuse for your kitchen floor not to be a major part of the room's design process.
+Of course, this doesn't mean that kitchen flooring ideas can't be pretty too.
+With beautiful patterns and finishes available regardless of the material you choose, there's no excuse for your kitchen floor not to be a major feature of the space.

 Pick out easy to maintain kitchen floor tiles

 For durability and a range of visual effects, nothing beats floor tiles as one of the best flooring for kitchens.

 Floor tiles come in a range of natural and manmade materials and finishes, from textured to matt to high shine.
 Some tiles are more porous than others – something to be careful of in a room where moisture levels tend to be high.
 If you've fallen in love with a tile, such as terracotta, that is porous, ensure it's well sealed, and resealed regularly.